Published online Jan 28, 2008. doi: 10.3748/WJG.14.641

 During exploration, a severely scarred and inflamed mass at the inferior medial pole of right kidney was observed, which caused hydronephrosis and atrophy of the right kidney.
 Nephrectomy was undertaken.
 The continuum of the mass was followed during dissection.
 A precast peritoneal window and connection of the mass to the patent cecum was observed.
 There were two tubular lumens at the base of the cecum.
 Resection of the mass was completed with careful dissection to spare the normal adjacent structures.
 Cecal opening at the connection of the mass was closed with simple saturation, and a formal appendectomy was performed.
 The patient recovered steadily and was discharged from the hospital after 10 d, and he progressed well over the next year.

-Gross pathological examination revealed a combined tubular structure with fecal material inside, and an appendix-like extra tubular structure with an obstructing fecalith in its lumen (Figure ).
+Gross pathological examination revealed a combined tubular structure with fecal material inside, and an appendix-like extra tubular structure with an obstructing fecalith in its lumen (Figure 1).
 This duplicated appendix was not perforated.
 Histologically, a colonic mucosa layer with accumulation of infiltrating lymphocyte nests, and a duplicated appendix was confirmed.
-Pathological examination revealed no evidence of malignancy (Figure ).
+Pathological examination revealed no evidence of malignancy (Figure 2).

 Gastrointestinal duplication, which may occur throughout the alimentary tract, is a rare congenital anomaly.
 More than 80% of the cases present before the age of 2 years, as acute abdomen or bowel obstruction.
 Most duplication is located in the ileum and presenting symptoms are bowel obstruction, intestinal bleeding and/or even perforation.
 Apart from ileal duplication, colonic duplication is a rare abnormality.
 A thorough review of the international literature since 1950 has revealed 83 cases of colonic duplication to date, and only 4%-18% of all gastrointestinal duplications have been reported in the cecum[5–7].

 Inclusion of the urogenital tract by an intestinal duplication has been reported in two cases.
 Duplication of the tubular colon and vermiform appendix causing hydronephrotic atrophic kidney in adults has not previously been reported.

 Duplication of the vermiform appendix is extremely rare.
 It is found in only 1/25 000 patients (0.004%) operated on for acute appendicitis.
 The clinical presentation can vary depending on the location of the appendices in the colon.
 Cave and Wallbridge have classified the observed variants into several types: type A has incomplete duplication with both appendices having a common base; type B has complete duplication with the first appendix arising from its usual location at the confluence of the teniae coli, and the second appendix is located at various sites along the colon; and type C has complete duplication of the cecum, with each part having its own appendix.
 Our case was diagnosed as type B.

 Although preoperative diagnosis has been made with the aid of radiological studies such as a barium enema, the majority of cases have been diagnosed at surgery or upon pathological examination.
 Barium enema studies are considered essential for the diagnosis of tubular colonic duplication, with opacification of two colons being the diagnostic sign.
 However, in certain cases, barium enema apparently does not show positive findings.
 A case has been reported in which a barium follow-through study established a complete diagnosis of duplication of the colon and terminal ileum.
 The findings were confirmed by laparotomy.
 Although the diagnosis of appendix duplication is a rarity, surgeons should be aware of the possibility, especially when clinical signs and symptoms point to appendicitis, although at laparotomy the appendix looks normal.
 Routine exploration for a second appendix is definitely not indicated because of its rarity and increased complication rate.